komali2/blog/content/posts/my-new-life-stack/index.md

 Zettelkestan fans out there yelling right now about how my notes always should have been very brief little notecards, but just like with my TODO strategy, I needed to have more friction to make that happen.

+### Calendar

+The calendar is a critical part of my life stack.
+I trust nothing to memory.
+If it needs to be remembered, it goes on the calendar.
+Basically all time-based things go in there: meetups, dates, meetings, deadlines.
+I often will lay out a rough sketch of a day in there as well, e.g., when I need to head out to make it to an appointment on time, when I hope to go to a cafe to work, or when I believe I should start working on some task vs another one to try to time-box activities.

+Lack of a calendar-based view was a big reason I needed to get out of pure org-mode world.
+Yes there is the agenda, but it didn't have the week and month displays I find very useful:

+{{< figure src="calendar.png" alt="Screenshot of 2 weeks from my calendar" caption="" >}}

+I like being able to click an item and quickly change its time, or drag and drop start/end times.
+In Emacs I could never get date pickers to work well in evil mode, and so always typing out dates in the exact required format got tedious.
+So I finally just moved back to a normal calendar.

+I use Thunderbird on desktop to view my calendar, and Business Calendar on Android, since it's the only client I could find that could handle arbitrary IMAP server profiles while also having good multi-timezone handling (Simple Calendar wouldn't display correct time for repeating events in a specifically stated time zone while that time zone was in daylight saving's time).

+I use Google Calendar for things that I need to share with my partner or personal assistant, as well as for work.
+My personal calendar is hosted via Bluehost, and I've been experimenting with Davical for playing with VJOURNAL and VTODO.
+Davical is the most feature-rich Caldav server I've found.
+We use Nextcloud's calendar for the co-op since it allows handing out a ics url that points to a "live" endpoint that clients can pull to have a hot-updating shared calendar for co-op events.

+I use cal.com for booking meetings, which I haven't bothered to self host yet since their free tier is generous enough to not need to bother.

+### Email

+I used to use Emacs + mu4e for email.
+One too many emails got formatted weirdly in mu4e, or accidentally sent because I mis-typed, or accidentally deleted, or I didn't see it for whatever reason, so I moved to Thunderbird.

+Most of my email accounts are through Google, however my personal mail is hosted by Bluehost, and my co-op mail is hosted by Migadu, which we use since it charges by usage, not by number of accounts, which is good since we have hundreds of members in the co-op but very little day to day usage.

+I follow a inbox-zero flow and do basically no organization outside of "Inbox" and "Archive" (and spam).
+Lately I've been trying to delete as many emails as I can, such as related to login flows, marketing, calendar event reminders, etc, because they were cluttering up my search (my oldest email account is 20 years old).
+Other than that, I try to assign emails to tasks and then archive them, zeroing out my inbox any time I look at it.
+This concept was once captured beautifully in the "Inbox" app by Google, which Google killed because capitalism is the best form of economic organization to promote innovation.
+If you don't know about inbox-zero, you should read a blog about it and then do it, especially if you have ADHD like me.